 Calorie restriction diets where you eat 70%-50% of your nutrition allowance do not induce the same metabolic pathways activated during fasting.

 This is why you won’t reap the benefits of hormonal and metabolic processes that protect muscle loss.
 This is also why we see many previously obese people who have lost hundreds of pounds, left with saggy, loose skin, and no muscle.
-For more on open skin, check out this article on how dry fasting heals skin and increases muscle mass.
+For more on skin, check out my article on how dry fasting heals loose skin and increases muscle mass.

 However, some fast-mimic diets, usually high-fat or keto, may be able to replicate similar pathways of fasting or dry fasting and get some of the results.